ejhusom/ejhusom.github.io/posts/my-best-reads-of-2021/index.md

 ### Into thin air by Jon Krakauer

-This was my second read-through of this book.
  A very captivating account of the tragic story of one of the worst accidents on Mount Everest.

 ### Into the wild by Jon Krakauer